Pringmore/angular-sample/README.md

 Some practice with Angular

 # Installation
+Please run 'npm install' to initiate the App

+# Launch the Frontend
+Please run 'ng serve' on your Terminal to launch the App Frontend

+# Launch the Backend
-Please run 'npm install' then run 'ng serve' on your Terminal to launch the App
+Please run 'npm run ng-server' on your Terminal to launch the Rest API App Backtend